rust-unofficial/patterns/patterns/interpreter.md

 ## Context Free Grammar for our problem

-Recal that our task is translate infix expressions into postfex ones.
+Recal that our task is translate infix expressions into postfix ones.
 Let's define a context free grammar for a set of expressions over `0,...,9, +,-`, where